Adamv33/studio/README.md

     ```
     *Replace "YOUR_..._FROM_FIREBASE_CONSOLE" with the actual values from your Firebase project.*
 *   **VERY IMPORTANT:** After creating or modifying `.env.local`, you **MUST restart your Next.js development server** (e.g., stop `npm run dev` with Ctrl+C, then re-run `npm run dev`).
 Next.js only loads these variables on startup.
+*   The console logs in `src/lib/firebase/config.ts` will help you verify if these values are being loaded correctly by your application.
+Check your browser's developer console for messages starting with "Firebase Config Loaded by App:".

 ### 2. Enable Firebase Authentication

 *   In the Firebase Console, go to "Build" > "Authentication".
 *   Click "Get started".
 *   Under the "Sign-in method" tab, enable the "Email/Password" provider (and any others you plan to use).
+*   You will need to manually add users here for them to be able to log in.

 ### 3. Enable and Configure Cloud Firestore (CRITICAL for "Client is Offline" / 400 Errors)